Gravity-SDOHCC/gravity-sdoh-ehr-server/README.md

 mvn clean spring-boot:run -Pboot
 ```

-Server will then be accessible at <http://localhost:8080/> and eg. <http://localhost:8080/fhir/metadata>.
-Remember to adjust you overlay configuration in the application.yaml to eg.
+Server will then be accessible at http://localhost:8080/ and eg. http://localhost:8080/fhir/metadata.
+Remember to adjust you overlay configuration in the application.yaml to the following:

 ```yaml
     tester: